At a glance: Learn how to use and configure the Android sample app to quickly integrate and test the AppsFlyer Android SDK.

-If you wish to test additional events, you can find the code for this in the MainActivity.java file, under the buttonOnClick method.
+To test different events, use the code from the MainActivity.java file, under the buttonOnClick method.

-To review all available event types which you can record with AppsFlyer’s SDK, refer to this article.
+- To review all available event types you can record with the AppsFlyer SDK, see this article.

-In addition, under the registerConversionListener method, you can find several attribution parameters which are shown in a TextView.
-To view all available parameters, refer to this article.
+- In addition, under the registerConversionListener method, you can find several attribution parameters which are shown in a TextView.
+To view all available parameters, see this article.

-For unpublished apps and parameters other than the ones which are printed in the default code of the sample app, are returned as Null.
+Unpublished apps and parameters other than those printed in the default code of the sample app are returned as Null.

 To edit your deep linking scheme:

-3. Generate a custom media source link using AppsFlyer’s dashboard.
-Refer to this article for guidance.
-Make sure to include "&advertising_id=YOUR_
+- Generate a custom media source link using the AppsFlyer dashboard.
+See this article for guidance.
+(Be sure to include "&advertising_id=YOUR_

-4. Add the following tags to your link
+- Add the following tags to your link:

-In your AndroidManifest file you can view your custom deep links’ schemes and hosts and change them as required.
+In your AndroidManifest file, you can view your custom deep linking schemes and hosts and change them as required.
 They are located under the <intent-filter> tab inside the Deep Link <activity> tab.

 By default, you can test the deep linking in the sample app using the following links:

-Ensure the app is installed on your device before testing the deep links, as unpublished apps are not redirected to Google Play in case they are not pre-installed.
+Make sure the app is installed on your device before testing the deep links, as unpublished apps are not redirected to Google Play unless pre-installed.

-Click one of the deep links and you are redirected to the Deep Link Activity, which cannot be accessed in any other way -
+Click one of the deep links, and you are redirected to the Deep Link activity (which cannot be accessed any other way).

 onCreate), you can attribute the deep linking to the corresponding media source.